Labs & Facilities

 The American University Game Lab serves as a hub for experiential education, persuasive play research, and innovative production in the fields of games for change and purposeful play.
 Game Lab students work side-by-side with faculty on Game Studio projects and participate in the world's leading games events.
-Learn more about Game Lab.
+Learn more about the Game Lab.

 The Xiao Lab

 The Xiao Lab, also known as the Computational Material Perception Laboratory, focuses on research in human and computer vision, specifically, how to apply principles of human perception to improve machine perception perception and reasoning of physical properties of objects in complex and dynamic scenes through a combination of human psychophysics, crowd-sourcing, image synthesis and analysis, computer vision and VR techniques.
 Learn more about the Xiao Lab.

 Lab for the study of Sensation, Perception, Reality, and Illusion